cuba-platform/rich-search-addon/README.md

 ## Main Screen Installation

 1. Add the component to your project using CUBA Studio.
-1. Create a HALO theme extension.
+1. Create a Halo theme extension.
 1. Override the main screen via the Studio interface.
-1. Add the following code to **ext-mainwindow.xml** as it is given below:
+1. Add the following code to <code>ext-mainwindow.xml</code> as it is given below:
     ```xml
        <window xmlns="http://schemas.haulmont.com/cuba/window.xsd"
                class="com.haulmont.searchtest.web.screens.ExtAppMainWindow"